 Just over two months later, , who spotted a gunman hiding in the bushes at Trump’s golf club in Florida.
 Trump reportedly survived when local police allegedly arrested an armed suspect at a checkpoint near the venue.

-In his rallies, Trump has promised several tax breaks, including those on tips, social security and overtime pay without detailing how he would fund those ideas or avoid creating a budget shortfall.
+In his rallies, Trump promised several tax breaks, including those on tips, social security and overtime pay without detailing how he would fund those ideas or avoid creating a budget shortfall.

-In terms of immigration, he promises mass deportations of people who do not have legal permission to be in the country and stringent border security measures.
+He has promised mass deportations of people who do not have legal permission to be in the country and stringent border security measures.

 Regarding foreign policy, he says he could swiftly resolve the Ukraine war, although he has not provided specific details.